sruan2/QuizBot/readme.md

 https://github.com/sruan2/QuizBot/wiki

-## Hosting
+## Implementation

+### QuizBot
+QuizBot app is written in Python 3 and deployed on our AWS server (under the ubuntu account).
 We use Python Flask to build a webhook for Facebook's Messenger Bot API.
 It is based on a python template from: https://tutorials.botsfloor.com/creating-your-messenger-bot-4f71af99d26b.

-## To Run
-This app is written in Python 3 and deployed on our AWS server (under the ubuntu account).

 To enter the virutal environment, run `source venv/bin/activate` on the AWS server.
 To exit the virtual environtment, run `deactivate`

 We combined all the commands needed to start the application in a script on our server.
 So to start the application, log on to aws, enter a screen, and simply run `./start_server.sh`.

 Contact Sherry if you need to access the AWS server.
 Before using the server, you should be familiar with basic [Linux commands](https://practicalunix.org/video-schedule) such as [screen](https://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/) and ssh.

+### Flash Card App
+Flash card front end is written in html, css, and javascript and is converted to a mobile app using [Cordova](https://cordova.apache.org/).

+The backend is written in Python Flask and hosted on our AWS server.

 ## Try Out Our Apps